AlpakkAn/pavement-distress-datasets/README.md

 This repository contains the annotated datasets used for my Master's thesis for my degree in Computer Science at the Norwegian University of Science and Technology (NTNU).

 ## Dataset for Detection
-The annotated dataset for object detection of pavement distress will be available soon after removing all personal information.
+The annotated dataset for object detection of pavement distress is available on [Google Drive](https://drive.google.com/drive/folders/1VLN9dM83L3nVji-Q98ILQMnciLqUeKJu?usp=sharing).
+All personal information is removed from the dataset.

 ## Dataset for Segmentation
 The "segmentation" folder contains the annotated dataset for semantic segmentation of pavement distress.

 ## Dataset for Forecasting
-The "forecasting" folder contains the dataset for time series forecasting of pavement distress severity.
+The "forecasting" folder contains the dataset for time series forecasting of pavement distress severity, as well as images of each observed distress at each date of observation.

 ## Contrast Enhancement
 For global contrast enhancement, run